 Can you Make Pie Dough Ahead of Time?

-Pastry dough can also be shaped into a disc and frozen for up to 2 months, well wrapped in plastic and placed in a freezer bag or airtight container.
-Defrost in the fridge overnight.
-You can also freeze already rolled out dough if you have room in your freezer.
-You can use it straight from the freezer; just let it sit at room temperature briefly so it becomes easier to press into the pie pan.
+3. Freezing dough: Pastry dough can also be shaped into a disc and frozen for up to 2 months, well wrapped in plastic, and placed in a freezer bag or airtight container.
+Defrost in the fridge overnight before rolling out.

 How to Bake Pie Dough